wkoutre/alfred-apple-notes-search/README.md

 ## Thanks

-Big thanks to the [alfy](https://github.com/sindresorhus/alfy) package to make it so easy to whip up Alfred workflows with JS!
+Big thanks to the [alfy](https://github.com/sindresorhus/alfy) package for making it so easy to whip up Alfred workflows with JS!